olety/ST-Mirror/README.md

     pronouns: "he/him" # Options: "he/him", "she/her", "they/them"
 ```

-You can also tune other parameters in `config.yaml` as needed (model selection, processing settings, timeouts, etc.).
+You can also tune other parameters in `config.yaml` as needed (model selection, processing settings, timeouts, etc.).<br/>
 **Note**: By default, chats with fewer than 100 messages are filtered out.
 You can adjust this in `config.yaml` under `processing.classifier.min_messages`.

 ### 3. Prepare Data